In Both Males and Females, Estrogens Improve Acne by Decreasing the Production of Skin Oil

 - The Bottom Line

 Estrogens are female sex hormones.
-Although they are primarily female hormones, they are also produced in males in smaller amounts.
+Although they are female hormones, they are also produced in males in smaller amounts.
 There is actually no single hormone called “estrogen.”
 Instead, estrogens are a class of closely related hormones with similar names.

 Role of Estrogens in the Body

-In females, estrogens are produced in the:
+In females, estrogens are responsible for:

 Types of Estrogens